radcli14/cse167x/README.md

 - Lights transform like other objects, but only by model view, not projection
 - `glUniform` essentially sets a uniform variable to a specific value.
 If the value on the CPU host program is changed after `glUniform` is called, the shader retains the value from when `glUniform` was actually called.

+## Lecture 8 OpenGL 2

+### Geometry
+- Must set up buffers for objects, elements, vertices, and normals
+- To add per-vertex color to our shape in modern OpenGL, what must we provide in addition to draw code without color?
+We must change the client state to GL_COLOR_ARRAY and bind the appropriate buffer for per-vertex colors.
+A glUniform call will not operate per-vertex, and we do not need to "unbind" existing buffers.